ariscript/www/content/blog/khoury/index.md

 I came into Northeastern with years of programming experience and felt like I was too good for even the accelerated section and should be placed in OOD at least.
-In hindsight, I think that having this opportunity would've been detrimental to my edication - and know some people who regret testing out of these classes as well.
-Importantly, taking fundies changed the way I think about the code I write, and got me out of the habit of many bad patterns.
+In hindsight, I think that having this opportunity would've been detrimental to my education - and know some people who regret testing out of these classes as well.
+Importantly, this course changed the way I think about the code I write, and got me out of the habit of many bad patterns.

 Though not the primary purpose of the course, program design was approached from